Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 using the abstract method we added in the `ReminderRoomDatabase` class.

 The methods will use the `reminderDao` methods to make the actual operations.
-For example `insertReminder` will insert a reminder in the database using the `reminderDao` insertReminder method.
+For example `insertReminder` will insert a reminder in the database using the `reminderDao.insertReminder()` method.

 ## Modifying ReminderFragment